 COVID-19 Closures and Cancellations

 For updates, including state and local resources, sign up to our COVID-19 updates newsletter.

 Community Centers and Recreational Programs

-City facilities remain closed to the public, and events, classes, programs, rentals and activities have been canceled.
-The facility closure applies to community centers, Rockville Senior Center, Croydon Creek Nature Center, Glenview Mansion, F. Scott Fitzgerald Theatre and Montrose Discovery Preschool.
+Most city facilities remain closed to the public, and events, classes, programs, rentals and activities have been canceled.
+The facility closure applies to community centers, Rockville Senior Center, Croydon Creek Nature Center, Glenview Mansion and F. Scott Fitzgerald Theatre.